Everyone you meet has potential to help you discover information, resources and connections to your first or next opportunity!

 Developing Your Elevator Speech

-While this personal sales pitch derives its name from the chance elevator encounter scenario, this tool can be used anywhere you have the opportunity to meet contacts in your desired field.
-It can provide an overview of who you are, what you have done, and what you are seeking.
+Essentially, when developing your pitch, think about what is the most impressive thing you could say in 90 seconds?
+You should provide an overview of who you are, what you have done, and what you are seeking.
 It can allow you to articulate your career goals clearly and at the same time, create a positive, lasting impression with the listener.

 - Your employment background and career aspirations